-- Enabling this option will allow you to install and use our ADI service.
-Upon enabling and updating your account settings, you will see an additional tab under users for ADI.
+- Enabling this option will allow you to use an identity provider to manage your users.
+Upon enabling either ADI or SCIM and updating your Account Settings, you will see an additional tab beneath the Users tab for user provisioning.

-- Test Mode is enabled by default and should be kept on until you are satisfied with the results of your ADI behavior.
-You can view the details of your sync (and what would have occurred if test mode was "off") under the Users-->ADI tab of your console.
+- Test Mode is enabled by default and should be kept on until you are satisfied with the results of your ADI or SCIM behavior.
+You can view the details of your sync and what would have occurred if test mode was "off" under Users > Provisioning.

 Show Group Domain

 - If your users are split between multiple domain sources, enabling this option will allow you add the root domain to each of the AD-synced group names in the KnowBe4 console so that you can better organize your users.

 - This is your unique account token which you'll need during the installation process of Active Directory Integration (ADI).
 You may generate a new token if you would like by clicking the Regenerate token button.

 Please be aware that if you regenerate the AD sync token, you will not be able to sync your active directory until you update your Active Directory Sync Tool with the new sync token.
 We recommend only using this feature to stop existing syncs from a tool that you don't know the location of in order to set up syncing with a new tool.
 For information on ADI, see this article.